There are few dishes that I love as much as I love tacos. Delicious, authentic Mexican veggie filled corn flour tacos.

 You can put me on a plane right now and I’ll happily fly the 11 hours to Mexico just so I can indulge in the food there.

-Mexico is an amazing, colorful place full with culture, history, friendly people and stunning nature.
+Mexico is an amazing, colorful country full with culture, history, friendly people and stunning nature.

 I wanted to express its vibrancy through my own take on this classic Mexican food.

-I’m a very visual person who loves to play with her food; I just love how these colorful rainbow unicorn tortillas came out.
+I’m a very visual person who loves to play with her food and I just love how these colorful rainbow unicorn tortillas came out.

-Looking at them puts an instant smile on my face and they taste like the real thing.
+Looking at them puts an instant smile on my face and they taste a toda madre.